npm/npm/README.md

 ## What works now:

-In a nodejs program:

-    require("./npm").install(tarball)

-on the command line:
+These are the commands that actually do things, as of today.
+If they don't do what they say they do, then please post an issue about it.

+### install

     npm install <tarball>

 This installs the package, where `tarball` is a url or path to a `.tgz` file that contains a package with a `package.json` file in the root.

 This'll create some stuff in `$HOME/.node_libraries`.
 It supports installing multiple versions of the same thing.

+From here, you can do `require("foo-1.2.3")` where "foo" is the name of the package, and "1.2.3" is the version you installed.

-Version activation, dependency resolution, and registry awareness are planned next.
+Installing by name and version alone is planned next.

+### activate

+    npm activate <name> <version>

+This "activates" a specific version of a package, so that you can just do `require("foo")` without having to specify the version.

+### deactivate

+    npm deactivate <name>

+If there's an active version of the package, this will unlink it from that preferential position.

+### link

+    npm link <folder>

+This will link a source folder into npm's registry using a symlink, and then build it according to the package.json file in that folder's root.
+This is handy for installing your own stuff, so that you can work on it and test it iteratively without having to continually rebuild.

+### list

+    npm list [package]

+This will show the installed (and, potentially, activated) versions of all the packages that npm has installed, or just the `package` if specified.

+This is also aliased to `ls`.

 ## Package Lifecycle Scripts